 Three datasets were used to evaluate each package.
 The LFQ-based dataset PXD000279 (“UPS spiked dataset”) (31), consists of two E. coli digested samples (with 4 replicates for each sample); each half of the samples are enriched with one of two “Universal Protein Standards” (UPS1 and UPS2).
 Both samples contained the same 48 recombinant human proteins, which were either mixed in equal amounts (UPS1) or spanned multiple orders of magnitude at a determined ratio (UPS2).
 Based on the experimental design, 40 of the 48 UPS proteins and none of the E. coli proteins should be detected as differentially expressed.
 This dataset has been extensively used to evaluate LFQ-based differential expression tools (14, 25, 31) and algorithms (15).

 In addition, two other more complex datasets were used PXD007145 (32) (“large-scale mix dataset”) and PXD020248 (33) (“toxicology dataset”).
-The large-scale mix dataset contains multiple species mixture, in which Yeast proteome was diluted into fixed ratios of 1:4:10 and added to a background of 1:1:1 human proteome to simulate the real experimental data.
+The large-scale mix dataset contains a multiple species mixture, in which Yeast proteome was diluted into fixed ratios of 1:4:10 and added to a background of 1:1:1 human proteome to simulate the real experimental data.
 Six technical replicates were used for each sample to measure the coefficient of variations.
 The toxicology dataset is a cell line hepatocytes sample (HepG2) treated with benzo[a]pyrene (BaP) using a concentration of 2 μM.
 The original work (33) benchmarked TMT and LFQ analytical methods using the same sample.
-In the present study, we used the LFQ part to benchmark the peptide intensity-based tools MSstats Proteus.
+In the present study, we used the LFQ part to benchmark the peptide intensity-based tools MSstats, Proteus and msqrob2.

 3.2 Peptide and Protein Quantitation tools